camstetson/biohackathon_final_team18/README.md

 **Title**: “Investigating the Relationship Between UBE3A Gene Mutations and Angelman Syndrome Phenotypes”

-**Objective**: To determine if selective inhibition of the maternally inherited UBE3A gene leads to the development of phenotypes of Angelman syndrome.
+**Objective**: To determine if selective mutation of the maternally inherited UBE3A gene leads to the development of phenotypes of Angelman syndrome.

 **Methods**:
 *Animal Model Generation*: